Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Theoretical Approach

 where: \begin{itemize} \item $Q(\boldsymbol{r})$ is the spin density component along the quantization axis $z$ corresponding to the maximally polarized state $\ket{S, M_S = S}$. \item $Q_S(\boldsymbol{r}) = Q(\boldsymbol{r})/S$ is the reduced spin density, a spatial function common to all components of the multiplet. \item $S_{\text{op},z}$ is the total spin projection operator along the $z$ axis. \end{itemize} The expectation value of the spin density for a given state $\ket{S, M_S}$ relates to the spin projection as follows:

-The physical implications of this model are: \begin{enumerate} \item Zero-Field Limit: In the absence of an external magnetic field, averaging equation (\ref{eq:eff_spin_op}) over all $2S+1$ degenerate components yields a vanishing net spin density. \item Magnetic Field Interaction: When a magnetic field is applied, the Zeeman interaction lifts the degeneracy of the multiplet.
+The physical implications of this model are: \begin{enumerate} \item Zero-Field Limit: In the absence of an external magnetic field, averaging Eq.~\eqref{eq:eff_spin_op} over all $2S+1$ degenerate components yields a vanishing net spin density. \item Magnetic Field Interaction: When a magnetic field is applied, the Zeeman interaction lifts the degeneracy of the multiplet.
 The field direction provides a physical quantization axis, inducing a non-zero spin density polarization. \item Singlet States: In the absence of spin-orbit coupling and hyperfine interactions, the spin density of a singlet state ($S=0$) is zero at every point in space.
-Consequently, singlet states do not contribute to the spin-dependent paramagnetic properties discussed herein. \end{enumerate} We will not discuss about singlet state molecules here, because another, more complex, treatment is needed if spin-orbit coupling has to be taken into account, see Ref. \citenum{speelman_nmr_2025} for a complete discussion on the topic.
-In the presence of non-vanishing spin-orbit coupling, $S$ and $M_S$ are replaced by their effective values, and three distinct reduced spin densities are defined to account for the induced anisotropy along the Cartesian axes.
-While the calculation of these reduced spin densities for both vanishing and non-vanishing spin-orbit coupling interaction is detailed in the implementation section, the following discussion focuses on the derivation of orbital and spin contributions to nuclear magnetic shielding and magnetizability tensors.
-The evaluation of nuclear hyperfine coupling tensors is also illustrated.
-The cornerstone of this derivation is the first-order current density vector for the spin multiplet, defined within a linear response framework as:
+Consequently, singlet states do not contribute to the spin-dependent paramagnetic properties discussed herein. \end{enumerate}

+In the presence of non-vanishing SOC, the molecular magnetic response can no longer be treated within a conventional scalar or collinear framework.
+Instead, the spatial distribution of the three induced spin density components exhibits a dependence on the specific direction of the applied external magnetic field.
+The following discussion focuses exclusively on the calculation of the reduced spin density assuming a vanishingly small SOC interaction.
+Specific details are provided in the implementation section~\ref{Implementation}.